 The site uses Jeremiah 33:25-26 (“If I have not made my covenant with day and night and established the laws of heaven and earth…”) and Jeremiah 38:33 (“Do you know the laws of the heavens?
 Can you set up God’s dominion over the earth?”) to argue that the bible makes the case for the natural laws of science.
 Perhaps, but again, this doesn’t demonstrate any knowledge beyond what can be observed and, due to consistency, called a law by ancient peoples.
 So maybe it’s one of God’s laws that the sun rises each day.
 It’s a law that water will evaporate when the temperature gets too high.
 And so forth.
 These verses are acknowledgements that observable things function a certain way and that God made it so.
 There’s no verse that explains an actual scientific principle, such as force being equal to a constant mass times acceleration, or light being a product of magnetism and electricity.

 True, it’s sometimes said the bible imparts the knowledge of pi (3.1415926…) and the equation for the circumference of a circle, but this is a bit misleading.
 There are a couple places where a circle “measuring ten cubits” is mentioned, with it requiring “a line of thirty cubits to measure around it” (1 Kings 7:23, 2 Chronicles 4:2).
 Pi is implicitly three here.
-The equation (rough or exact) and pi (rough or exact) were possibly known, as they’re not too difficult to figure out after taking measurements, but that is not an absolute certainty based on this text.
+The equation (rough or exact) and pi (rough or exact) were possibly known, as they were elsewhere in the ancient world, as they’re not too difficult to figure out after understanding basic division/multiplication and taking some measurements (once you measure a few circles, build a few round structures, you’d likely notice a circumference is always a little more than 3 times longer than the diameter), but that is not an absolute certainty based on this text.
 Regardless, neither the equation nor the value of pi are explicitly offered.
 (Why not?
 Because this is not a science book.)
 If these verses were meant, by God or man, to acknowledge or pass on scientific knowledge then they either didn’t have much figured out or were not feeling particularly helpful.
 “Figure out the equation and a more precise value of pi yourself.”

 The Jehovah’s Witness site further believes it’s significant the ancient Hebrews had sanitary practices, like covering up feces (Deuteronomy 23:13), keeping people with leprosy isolated (Leviticus 13:1-5), and washing your clothes after handling a carcass (Leviticus 11:28).
 However, if you read Deuteronomy 23:14, you see that feces must be covered up so God “will not see among you anything indecent” when he visits.
 It wasn’t to protect community health — or at least that went unmentioned.
 Noticing that leprosy can spread and deciding to quarantine people who have it is not advanced science.
 The guidelines for cleanliness after touching dead animals start off reasonable, then go off the road.
 Even after washing your clothes you were for some reason still “unclean till evening,” just like any person or object that touched a woman on her period!
 (If this was just a spiritual uncleanliness, why were objects unclean?
 They don’t have souls.)
 The woman, of course, was unclean for seven days after her “discharge of blood.”
 How scientific.